eliasssantana/eliasssantana/README.md

 ### Hi there!
 How's it going?!👋

-- 🔨 I’m currently working on NestJS
+- 🔨 I’m currently working on Android
-- 🚧 I’m currently learning Typescript
+- 🚧 I’m currently learning Kotlin
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with testing frameworks
 - 📫 How to reach me: eliassilva0045@gmail.com